How hard is it to incorporate? Why do some doctors incorporate and others don’t?

 There are also ongoing annual legal and accounting fees, and the potential for payroll taxes.

 Finally, there is an additional administrative burden associated with the corporation’s record-keeping and bookkeeping activities: regular corporate tax instalments, annual corporate tax returns, separate bank accounts, directors’ resolutions, etc.

 In a corporate structure, any gains or losses belong to the corporation.

 Many physicians just like you have been faced with the question of whether incorporating their practice makes sense.
-Now that you have looked at the key advantages and disadvantages of incorporation, you and your MD Advisor can make the best decision for your financial situation.

 1 Provincial/territorial small business limits may vary from the $500,000 federal limit.